94aharris/BrainExt/Azure/Az-204 Study/Az-204studySheet.md

     - Geo-Replication (Premium feature must be enabled)
     - Zone redundancy - minimum of three zones (Premium service tier)
     - Scalable storage - many repositories, images, layers, or tags up to the registry storage limit
+- - ACR Authentication
+  - ACR doesn't support unauthenticated access and requires auth for all operations
+  - supports two typed of Identities
+    - Azure Active Directory Identities (user and service principals)
+    - Admin Account (included with each registry and disabled by default)
+- GeoReplicated Images
+  - replicate container registry in each region where images run
+  - benefits
+    - Single registry/image/tag names used accross multiple regions
+    - Network-close registry access from regional deployments
+    - No additional egress fees, images are pulled from local replicated registry
+    - Siungle management of a registry across regions
 - ACR Tasks
   - Overview: Cloud based container image building on triggers, updates, or timers
   - Quick task